 The Coastal Counties Workforce Board (CCWB) is the Local Workforce Board for six contiguous counties in Maine - York, Cumberland, Sagadahoc, Lincoln, Knox, and Waldo.
-Workforce services are delivered at the One-Stop Comprehensive Center located at 190 Lancaster Street in Portland, along with affiliate centers in Belfast, Brunswick, South Portland, Rockland, and Sanford.
+Workforce services are delivered at the One-Stop Comprehensive Center located at 56 Northport Drive, Suite 202, Portland, along with affiliate centers in Belfast, Brunswick, South Portland, Rockland, and Springvale.
+Additionally, CCWI, in partnership with the Maine Department of Labor and the two other local workforce development boards, developed and deployed a multi-faceted virtual American Job Center, branded Work Source Maine Virtual CareerCenter (VCC), that has expanded access to workforce development services for both job-seekers and employers statewide.
 Partners in the delivery of services include Adult Education, Maine Community College System, and the Maine Department of Labor's Bureau of Employment Services and Bureau of Rehabilitation Services Division of Vocational Rehabilitation and Division for the Blind and Visually Impaired, along with dozens of programs provided by state agencies and community-based organizations.
 Whether the economy is up or down, it is essential to have a strong Local Workforce Board and flexible workforce partners that can respond nimbly to changing economic conditions.
-The best example of this was the overnight shift to online and remote training in March of 2020.
-Undoubtedly, the best practices from this shift will inform future strategies that expands opportunity to the most rural areas of the Coastal Counties region.

-The purpose of the 2021-2025 Regional Strategic Workforce Plan is twofold: first, to comply with both Maine and the US Department of Labor's requisite information regarding our local workforce board's operations, and second, to guide state and federal investments to address workforce challenges in Maine's Coastal Counties region.
-Since January, over 200 people have participated in the development of this plan through public meetings, committees, stakeholder sessions, and surveys.
+The purpose of the 2025-2029 Regional Strategic Workforce Plan is twofold: first, to comply with both Maine and the US Department of Labor's requisite information regarding our local workforce board's operations, and second, to guide state and federal investments to address workforce challenges in Maine's Coastal Counties region.
+Since February, (TBD after June 12 board meeting) people have participated in the development of this plan through public Workforce Board meetings, committees, stakeholder sessions, and surveys.